Information Rate-Harvested Power Tradeoff in THz SWIPT Systems Employing Resonant Tunnelling Diode-based EH Circuits: Introduction

 \section{Introduction}

-Micro-scale terahertz (THz) Internet-of-Things (IoT) networks are one of the most important use cases of future sixth-generation (6G) communication systems \cite{Tataria2021}.
-In these networks, microscopic low-power IoT devices communicate at extremely high aggregate data rates exceeding $\SI{100}{\giga\bit\per\second}$, which are enabled by the huge available spectrum in the THz frequency band.
-One unsolved problem, which hinders the design of truly micro-scale IoT devices, is the need to regularly replace their batteries \cite{Sarieddeen2021}.
-A promising solution to this non-trivial problem is \gls*{swipt}, where both information and power are transmitted in the downlink making battery replacement at the user devices obsolete \cite{Varshney2008, Zhang2013, Rong2017, Pan2022, Kim2022, Clerckx2019, Boshkovska2015, Boshkovska2018, Boshkovska2017a, Xu2022, Morsi2019, Shanin2020}.
+{Micro-scale terahertz (THz) Internet-of-Things (IoT) networks are an important use case of future sixth-generation (6G) communication systems \cite{Nguyen2022, Tataria2021}.
+In these networks, microscopic low-power IoT devices communicate at extremely high data rates exceeding $\SI{100}{\giga\bit\per\second}$, which are enabled by the huge spectrum available in the THz frequency band \cite{Tataria2021, Kuscu2021, Akyildiz2015}.
+Such micro-scale IoT devices, which are also referred to as Internet-of-Nanothings and Internet-of-BioNanothings machines, can be utilized, for example, in healthcare applications for the continuous tracking of patient’s vital signs, in-body cell imaging, or nano-scale surgery \cite{Kuscu2021, Akyildiz2015, Pramanik2020}.
+Despite the high expectations for these micro- and nanoscopic IoT devices, the need to regularly replace their batteries is an unsolved problem that presents an obstacle for their practical realization \cite{Sarieddeen2021, Lu2011, Shinohara2021}.
+A promising solution to this non-trivial problem is \gls*{swipt}, where both information and power are transmitted in the downlink making battery replacement at the user devices unnecessary \cite{Varshney2008, Zhang2013, Rong2017, Pan2022, Kim2022, Clerckx2019, Shi2017, Pejoski2018, Boshkovska2015, Boshkovska2018, Zhu2021, Zhu2022a, Boshkovska2017a, Xu2022, Zhu2022, Morsi2019, Hanif2023, Shanin2020}.}